+ENIE II.
+CORDODATE COMERMANCE PROCEILE AND

-ENI EL: CORPORATE GOVERNANCE PROFILE AND
+ENE L: CORPORATE GOVERNANCE PROFILE AND

-STRUCTURE 3
+Α. STRUCTURE

-A. KEY DATA OF THE ENEL GROUP 3
+A. KEY DATA OF THE ENEL GROUP

-В. OWNERSHIP STRUCTURE 4
+В. OWNERSHIP STRUCTURE

-C. CORPORATE GOVERNANCE MODEL 4
+C. CORPORATE GOVERNANCE MODEL4

-D. COMPOSITION OF THE BOARD OF DIRECTORS AN ID
+D. COMPOSITION OF THE BOARD OF DIRECTORS AND

-THE COMMITTEES 5
+THE COMMITTEES5

-E. FUNCTIONING OF THE BOARD OF DIRECTORS AN ND
+E. FUNCTIONING OF THE BOARD OF DIRECTORS AND

-THE COMMITTEES 7
+COMMITTEES7

-F. CONTROL AND RISK SYSTEM 7
+F. CONTROL AND RISK SYSTEM7

 G. ANALYSIS OF PRIORITIES AND DETERMINATION OF

-SUSTAINABILITY TARGETS
+SUSTAINABILITY TARGETS10

-SEC TION I: OWNERSHIP STRUCTURE
+SECT TON I: OWNERSHIP STRUCTURE13

-1. OWNERSHIP STRUCTURE
+1. OWNERSHIP STRUCTURE13

-1.1 SHARE CAPITAL STRUCTURE 13
+1.1 SHARE CAPITAL STRUCTURE

 1.2 Major shareholdings and shareholders'

-AGREEMENTS 13
+AGREEMENTS13

-1.3 LIMIT ON THE OWNERSHIP OF SHARES AND
+1.3 LIMIT ON THE OWNERSHIP OF SHARES AND VOTING

-VOTING RIGHTS
+RIGHTS13

-1.4 SPECIAL POWERS OF THE ITALIAN GOVERNMEN Т
+1.4 SPECIAL POWERS OF THE ITALIAN GOVERNMENT

 13

 1.5 EMPLOYEE-SHAREHOLDINGS: MECHANISM FOR

-EXERCISING VOTING RIGHTS
+EXERCISING VOTING RIGHTS13

-1.6 APPOINTMENT AND REPLACEMENT OF DIRECTO
+1.6 APPOINTMENT AND REPLACEMENT OF DIRECTORS

-AND AMENDMENTS OF THE BYLAWS 14
+AND AMENDMENTS OF THE BYLAWS14

 1.7 AUTHORIZATIONS TO INCREASE THE SHARE

-4.0 CAPITAL AND TO BUY BACK SHARES
+CAPITAL AND TO BUY BACK SHARES14

-1.8 CHANGE-OF-CONTROL CLAUSES 14
+1.8 CHANGE-OF-CONTROL CLAUSES14

 1.9 COMPENSATION OWED TO DIRECTORS IN THE

 EVENT OF EARLY TERMINATION OF THE

 RELATIONSHIP, INCLUDING AS THE RESULT OF A

-000 TAKEOVER BID 10
+TAKEOVER BID

-SECI TION II: IMPLEMENTATION OF THE
+SECT TON II: IMPLEMENTATION OF THE

-RECOMMENDATIONS OF THE CORPORATE GOVERNANCE CODE AND ADDITIONAL
+OLCI RECOMMENDATIONS OF THE CORPORATE

+GOVERNANCE CODE AND ADDITIONAL

-INFORMATION 17
+INFORMATION

-1. BOARD OF DIRECTORS
+1 BOARD OF DIRECTORS

-1.1 CURRENT COMPOSITION AND TERM
+1. 1.1 CURRENT COMPOSITION AND TERM

+1.1

-1.2 APPOINTMENT, REPLACEMENT AND 1 /
+1.2 APPOINTMENT, REPLACEMENT AND CONTINGENCY

-1.2 CONTINGENCY PLAN 17
+1 2 PLAN 18

 1.3 ROLE AND FUNCTIONS

 1.4 BOARD MEETINGS

-1.5 CHAIRMAN
+1.5 CHAIRMAN23

-1.6 CHIEF EXECUTIVE OFFICER
+1.6 CHIEF EXECUTIVE OFFICER24

-1.7 EXECUTIVE AND NON-EXECUTIVE DIRECTORS
+1.7 EXECUTIVE AND NON-EXECUTIVE DIRECTORS24

-1.8 INDEPENDENT DIRECTORS
+1.8 INDEPENDENT DIRECTORS24

-1.9 LIMITS ON THE NUMBER OF OFFICES HELD BY 0
+1.9 LIMITS ON THE NUMBER OF OFFICES HELD BY

-/ DIRECTORS 24
+DIRECTORS

-1.10 EVALUATION OF THE FUNCTIONING OF THE '
+1.10 EVALUATION OF THE FUNCTIONING OF THE BOARD

-0 POARD OF DIRECTORS AND ITS COMMITTEES 25
+OF DIRECTORS AND ITS COMMITTEES26

-1.11 BOARD INDUCTION AND UPDATE 26
+1.11

-DIVERSITY POLICY OF THE BOARD OF DIRECTOR
+1.12 DIVERSITY POLICY OF THE BOARD OF DIRECTORS

-27
+AND MEASURES ADOPTED TO PROMOTE THE FOLIAL.

+TREATMENT AND OPPORTUNITIES REGARDLESS OF

+GENDER WITHIN THE COMPANY STRUCTURE 28

-1.13 REMUNERATION 28
+1.13 REMUNERATION30

-2. COMMITTEES 28
+2. COMMITTEES30

-2.1 ORGANIZATIONAL AND FUNCTIONING RULES 28
+2.1 ORGANIZATIONAL AND FUNCTIONING RULES 30

-2.2 NOMINATION AND COMPENSATION COMMITTEE 3
+2.2 NOMINATION AND COMPENSATION COMMITTEE 31

-29

 2.3 CONTROL AND RISK COMMITTEE

-2.4 RELATED PARTIES COMMITTEE 32
+2.4 RELATED PARTIES COMMITTEE

-2.5 CORPORATE GOVERNANCE AND SUSTAINABILIT
+2.5 CORPORATE GOVERNANCE AND SUSTAINABILITY

 COMMITTEE

 3. BOARD OF STATUTORY AUDITORS

-3.1 CURRENT COMPOSITION AND TERM 35
+3.1 CURRENT COMPOSITION AND TERM

-3.2 APPOINTMENT AND REPLACEMENT 35
+3.2 APPOINTMENT AND REPLACEMENT

-3.3 TASKS AND PREROGATIVES 36
+3.3 TASKS AND PREROGATIVES 39

-3.4 MEETINGS 36
+3.4 MEETINGS

+3.5 EVALUATION OF THE FUNCTIONING OF THE BOARD

+).)
+OF STATUTORY AUDITORS

-3.5 D DIVERSITY POLICY OF THE BOARD OF STATUTORY
+2 ( T OF STATUTORY AUDITORS99 DIVERSITY POLICY OF THE BOARD OF STATUTORY

-AUDITORS
+2.0 L AUDITORS

+2 7

-3.6 REMUNERATION
+3.7 REMUNERATION

-4. THE INTERNAL CONTROL AND RISK MANAGEMEN
+4.

-SYSTEM 38
+SYSTEM

-5. EXECUTIVE IN CHARGE OF PREPARING THE • •
+5. EXECUTIVE IN CHARGE OF PREPARING THE

-CORPORATE ACCOUNTING DOCUMENTS 39
+- 1 CORPORATE ACCOUNTING DOCUMENTS

 5.1 THE SYSTEM OF RISK MANAGEMENT AND

-INTERNAL CONTROL OVER FINANCIAL 20
+INTERNAL CONTROL OVER FINANCIAL

 INFORMATION

-6. EXTERNAL CONTROLS
+6. EXTERNAL CONTROLS 45

+6.1 AUDIT FIRM

-6.1 AUDITING FIRMOVERSIGHT OF THE ITALIAN COURT OF AUDITO
+6.2 OVERSIGHT OF THE ITALIAN COURT OF AUDITORS

-0.2

-7. (CORTE DEI CONTI)
+(CORTE DEI CONTI)46

-/.
+7. RELATIONS WITH INSTITUTIONAL INVESTORS AND

 SHAREHOLDERS IN GENERAL

 8. SHAREHOLDERS' MEETINGS

-o.
-9. OTHER CORPORATE GOVERNANCE PRACTICES
+9. OTHER CORPORATE GOVERNANCE PRACTICES 49

-9.1 TRANSACTIONS WITH RELATED PARTIES
+9.1 TRANSACTIONS WITH RELATED PARTIES49

-9.2 PROCESSING OF CORPORATE INFORMATION
+9.2 $Processing \ of \ corporate \ information 50$

-9.3 CODE OF ETHICS
+9.3 CODE OF ETHICS51

 9.4 ORGANIZATIONAL AND MANAGEMENT MODEL.
+51

 9.5 "ZERO TOLERANCE FOR CORRUPTION" PLAN AND

-7.5 ANTI - CORRUPTION MANAGEMENT SYSTEM
+ANTI - CORRUPTION MANAGEMENT SYSTEM 52

-9.6 HUMAN RIGHTS POLICY
+9.6 HUMAN RIGHTS POLICY53

-EDULE 1: BIOGRAPHY OF THE MEMBERS OF '
+SCH EDULE 1: BIOGRAPHY OF THE MEMBERS OF THE

-0011 THE BOARD OF DIRECTORS 50
+BOARD OF DIRECTORS

-SCH EDULE 2: BIOGRAPHY OF THE REGULAR -
+SCH EDULE 2: BIOGRAPHY OF THE REGULAR MEMBERS

-MEMBERS OF THE BOARD OF STATUTORY
+OF THE BOARD OF STATUTORY AUDITORS59

-AUDITORS 55

 TAB LE 1: STRUCTURE OF ENEL'S BOARD OF

-DIRECTORS AND COMMITTEES 58
+DIRECTORS AND COMMITTEES

 TAB LE 2: STRUCTURE OF ENEL'S BOARD OF

-STATUTORY AUDITORS 61
+STATUTORY AUDITORS